-• ignore\warnings (list of dict or None, optional (default: None)) - Keyword arguments passed to warnings.filterwarnings() used to ignore warnings issued by iris.load\raw().
-Each list element corresponds to one call to warnings. filterwarnings().
+- file (str / Path) File to be loaded.
+Could be string or POSIX Path object. - ignore\warnings (list[dict] | None) Keyword arguments passed to warnings. filterwarnings() used to ignore warnings issued by iris.load\raw().
+Each list element corresponds to one call to warnings.filterwarnings().